-"Ozempic face" usually reflects facial deflation from rapid weight loss, not a unique toxicity of semaglutide.
-The change is driven by loss of subcutaneous volume, reduced midface support, and skin laxity that may also appear after bariatric surgery or other large weight changes.
+"Ozempic face" is not a unique drug toxicity.
+It is facial deflation from rapid weight loss, driven by compartmental fat reduction, reduced midface support, and skin laxity that also appears after bariatric surgery or any large caloric deficit.
+The term itself is clinically misleading.

 Why the face changes after GLP-1-associated weight loss